Admissible online closed testing must employ e-values: Discussion

 \subsection{Acknowledgments}

-LF acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project number 281474342/GRK2224/2.
-AR was funded by NSF grant DMS-2310718.
-The authors thank Etienne Roquain for a helpful comment. \else
+The authors thank Etienne Roquain, \ifdiff two anonymous reviewers, an associate editor and a joint editor for their helpful comments. \else two anonymous reviewers, an associate editor and a joint editor for their helpful comments. \fi LF acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project number 281474342/GRK2224/2.
+AR was funded by NSF grant DMS-2310718. \else